 • If your onions begin to sprout, you can always preserve them by caramelizing them and canning them in a pressure canner.

-What Are Some Recommended Varieties of Onions to Plant?
+Recommended Varieties of Onions to Plant

 Crystal White Wax

 This onion is an all-around winner.
 You can eat it with anything, pickle it, or even bite into it raw and enjoy it because it is sweet.
 Crystal White Wax is not overly spicy and has loads of flavor.
-One of the best things about this onion for a gardener is their resistance to diseases.
+One of the best things about this onion for a gardener is its resistance to diseases.

 Sturon